 The Challenge to be Self-Affirming

 As unique as someone’s road to alcohol recovery, self-affirmations need to be specific to the individual.
-There’s no particular set of affirmations that work for everyone.
+There’s no particular set of positive affirmations that work for everyone.
 Still, there are common themes those struggling are encouraged to follow and that by including in their treatment plan can help support them in managing their addiction.

 Improve Your Mental Health with Self Affirmations